Aug4

-The New England Journal of Medicine reportthat Lipitor beat Pravachol in cholesterol-lowering for patients is one thing.
+The New England Journal of Medicine reports that Lipitor beat Pravachol in cholesterol-lowering decades ago, but now rosuvastatin seems to be the most potent statin.
 Using food to lower cholesterol is an additional, not alternative approach.

-In 2003, the Wall Street Journal reported Dr. La Puma patient/WSJ reporter Tom Burton’s success to lower his LDL from 169 to 114 over 9 months.
+The Wall Street Journal reported Dr. La Puma patient/WSJ reporter Tom Burton’s success to lower his LDL from 169 to 114 over 9 months.
 Tom followed Dr. La Puma’s tailored prescription and recipes.
-Some are free online.
+See below for full text.

 Growing Number of Doctors